openmobilityfoundation/curb-data-specification/curbs/README.md

 These are not meant to be a mirror to similarly named items in the Events API, but instead serve a unique purpose of describing locally defined regulations at a curb.

-This array of user classes serves as an 'AND' function.
+This array of `user_class` serves as an 'AND' function.
 A vehicle must have all the properties listed in the array to use the curb.
 For example, an accessible EV bus will use `accessible` AND `electric` AND `bus`.
 To create 'OR' values at the same curb, you must create a new rule with the new array of values.